 Establish a 16‑bed Samaritan Treatment & Recovery Services facility in Lincoln County to provide residential treatment and intensive outpatient programs, including group and individual therapy, medication-assisted treatment and peer-delivered services.
-The Pacific Communities Health District purchased a facility and funds are being raised to build an addition for a commercial kitchen, a medical exam room, meeting spaces and offices as well as to remodel the existing living space.
+The Pacific Communities Health District purchased a facility and funds are being raised to build an addition for a commercial kitchen, meeting spaces and offices as well as to remodel the existing living space.
 Nonprofit Samaritan Pacific Health Services is committed to operating the facility.

 In Newport, within a short driving distance of Samaritan Pacific Communities Hospital.

 Completion of the facility is expected in the summer of 2024 based on available funding for construction.
 Residential services will be offered 24 hours a day, seven days per week.
 Outpatient services are offered Monday through Friday, including evening sessions.

 - Residents in need: Data gathered by our Regional Mental Health/Substance Use Coalition shows that between March and August 2021, 12,225 Lincoln County residents were screened for substance use disorder, with 1,297 individuals screening positive for drugs, including alcohol, and 886 people were diagnosed with substance use disorder.